The BFF Digital Libraries

 I know many of our friends, roommates and even family members sometimes say they do not believe in God.
 Usually, they are not admitting to be atheists but more like agnostics that find God has not personally revealed Himself to them in such a way that God makes any difference to their lives.
 And until He does, they will not pay much attention to who He is.

 People do not particularly like everything God does, but this is only because of our misunderstanding of God and His purposes.
-Jonah wanted out from this assignment; he became a runaway and was even willing to be dropped overboard to end it all–as far as he was concerned.
-The problem is, though, that many of us, if not all of us, really do not understand God or the way He does things.
-God only reveals somethings to us.
+Jonah wanted out of this assignment; he became a runaway and was even willing to be dropped overboard to end it all–as far as he was concerned.
+The problem is that many of us, if not all of us, really do not understand God or the way He does things.
+God only reveals some things to us.
 The Book of Jonah really helps us get an accurate picture of the Lord.
 After reading this book, we ought to conclude:

 “I certainly do not know everything about God, but He is involved in things far more than I could ever imagine.
 He is concerned with individuals rather than just things.
 And despite all the evil going on, God is good and a just God.
 I should learn more about Him and trust Him more.”

-If not, you might just see your life though a clouded and scratched lens, forcing you to interpret a whole series of events in your life as if God doesn’t care for you - like Jonah–but that is not true.
+If not, you might see your life through a clouded and scratched lens, forcing you to interpret a whole series of events as if God doesn’t care for you - like Jonah–but that is not true.

 To follow along with this theme, we will gain a deeper understanding of God in two ways: